QED-it/zkinterface-ir/README.md

 - De-duplication of repeated gates.
 See `struct CachingBuilder`.
 - Removal of identity gates.
 See `struct OptimizingBuilder`.

-This API is experimental and expected to evolve or be abandoned depending on user needs and contributions.
+This API is experimental and expected to evolve depending on user needs and contributions.

 ### Low-level serialization